 Outdated BIOS can cause many troubles and the DRIVER VERIFIER DMA VIOLATION BSOD error is one of them, so you need to update your BIOS to fix the error.
 But you need to be careful when you perform the method because the faulty operation will cause serious damage to your motherboard.

 Method 9: Update Your SSD Firmware

 If you install Windows on your SSD, then it is recommended to update your SSD firmware because outdated firmware may trigger different BSOD errors such as DRIVER VERIFIER DMA VIOLATION.

 However, if you fail to perform the SSD firmware update operation properly, it may cause permanent damage and lose all data.
 Therefore, you must be extremely careful and follow the correct instructions provided by the manufacturer to complete the task.

 Method 10: Perform System Restore

-If you have created a restore point in advance, then you can perform System Restore to make your computer go back to the previous normal state.
+If you have created a restore point in advance, then you can perform System Restore to make your computer go back to the previous normal state of Windows 11/10.
 Here is a simple guide: